muxiayi/script-based-film-recommender/README.md

 # CS410-final-project

+0. For dataset download and preprocessing, please cd to rebuild_database and read usage.txt

 1. Use MeTA to build the search engine for user input.

 2. Use AutoPhrase for extracting high quality words from movie scripts and then recommend 10 most similar movies from database.